christianabila/tictactoe/README.md

 Each player gets a symbol assigned to insert into the playing field.

+## Miscellaneous information

-Translations from German are taken from https://dict.cc
+- Translations from German are taken from https://dict.cc